gitpod-io/gitpod/README.md

 Gitpod is an open-source Kubernetes application for ready-to-code developer environments that spins up fresh, automated dev environments for each task, in the cloud, in seconds.
 It enables you to describe your dev environment as code and start instant, remote and cloud-based developer environments directly from your browser or your Desktop IDE.

 Tightly integrated with GitLab, GitHub, and Bitbucket, Gitpod automatically and continuously prebuilds dev environments for all your branches.
-As a result, team members can instantly start coding with fresh, ephemeral and fully-compiled dev environments - no matter if you are building a new feature, want to fix a bug or do a code review.
+As a result, team members can instantly start coding with fresh, ephemeral, and fully-compiled dev environments - no matter if you are building a new feature, want to fix a bug, or do a code review.

 ![browser-vscode](https://user-images.githubusercontent.com/22498066/135150975-23bba3a6-f099-48c5-83ed-a1a6627ff0e9.png)

 ## Features

 🏗 [Dev environments as code](https://www.gitpod.io/docs/#-dev-environments-as-code) - Gitpod applies lessons learned from infrastructure-as-code.
-Spinning up dev environments is easily repeatable and reproducible empowering you to automate, version-control and share dev environments across your team.
+Spinning up dev environments is easily repeatable and reproducible empowering you to automate, version-control, and share dev environments across your team.

 ⚡️ [Prebuilt dev environments](https://www.gitpod.io/docs/#prebuilds) - Gitpod continuously prebuilds all your git branches similar to a CI server.
 Control how Gitpod pre-configures and initializes environments before you even start a workspace through `init` commands in your `.gitpod.yml`.